The challenge of hidden gifts in multi-agent reinforcement learning: Formal analysis and a correction term

+For ease of Dec-POMDP analysis we again focus on the situation where $N=2$, i.e. there are only two agents, and borrow the language of \textit{sub-policies} from options and hierarchical learning \citep{sutton1999between, bakker2004hierarchical,andreas2017modular} to disassociate what needs to be learned to acquire both scalar rewards in an episode which notably are in conflict: Finding and holding the key is opposite from avoiding it.

-For ease of analysis we focus on the situation where $N=2$, i.e. there are only two agents.
-We begin by considering the objective function for agent $i$ with parameters $\Theta^i$, for an entire episode of the Manitokan task, where we ignore the discount factors (which don't affect the analysis):
+We begin by considering the objective function $J$ for agent $i$ with parameters $\Theta^i$, for an entire successful episode of the Manitokan task where expectations are over trajectories $\tau$ sampled from the the current policies $\pi^i,\pi^j$ of the agents given a randomly initialized observation:

+Taking this objective from the perspective of agent $i$, we can factorize it into the individual and collective terms: